2023 New Orleans Saints season: Week 3: at Green Bay Packers

-The Saints led 17–0 going into the fourth quarter, but the Packers mounted an 18-point comeback and won, 18–17, on an 8-yard touchdown pass from Love to Romeo Doubs, which was followed by a missed potential game-winning 46-yard field goal attempt by Saints kicker Blake Grupe.
+The Saints held a 17–0 lead heading into the fourth quarter before the Packers made an 18-point comeback.
+Green Bay secured an 18–17 victory on an 8-yard touchdown pass from Jordan Love to Romeo Doubs, followed by a missed 46-yard field goal attempt by kicker Blake Grupe that would have won the game.
+Quarterback Derek Carr suffered an AC joint shoulder sprain after getting sacked in the third quarter.
 With the loss, the Saints fell to 2–1.